graphic of a blob of grease with the words "stop the grease blog" on it

 • Scrape food scraps into the trash, not the sink or garbage disposal (unfortunately, very greasy and oily food cannot be composted).

-• Use a sink strainer to catch food particles.
+• Use a sink strainer to catch food particles from entering the drain.

-• Collect small quantities of cooking oil or grease in a coffee can, empty milk carton, or similar container (preferably with a lid so it doesn't pour out).
+• Collect small quantities of cooking oil and/or grease in an empty can, used jar, or similar container.
+Be sure the container used has a lid, so the FOG doesn't pour out.

-• Alternatively, the FOG can be mixed with kitty litter, and double bagged.
+• Alternatively, the FOG can be mixed with kitty litter, and double bagged before discarding in the trash.

 What Can Happen When FOG Goes Down the Drain?

-The City of Austin is under an Administrative Order from the United States Environmental Protection Agency (EPA) to address persistent problems with sanitary sewer overflows.
+The City of Austin is under an Administrative Order from the United States Environmental Protection Agency (EPA) to address persistent problems with SSOs.
+Because of this and to ensure the safe and unimpeded transport of raw wastewater to the City's wastewater treatment plants, SSO prevention is vital.
+In addition to disposing of FOG correctly, you should also Only Flush Toilet Paper.

 Common FOG Disposal Myths